hepcat72/CFF/README.md

     > install Sys::Info
     > install Sys::MemInfo
     > install File::Which
+    > install Math::Random
+    > install Statistics::Distributions

 To run filterIndels.pl without error (unless running in --pre-filter-mode or --homopolymer-mode), you need to have muscle installed and in your PATH.
 If it's not in your path, you can supply the muscle executable with full path to the -y option.
 You can install CFF without installing muscle.
 If you want to run filterIndels.pl, you can install muscle at a later time.

-To run getReals.pl with the -f option (implying candidates should be filtered for chimeras) without error, you need to have uchime installed and in your PATH.
-If it's not in your path, you can supply the uchime executable with full path to the -y option.
-You can install CFF without installing uchime.
-If you want to run getReals.pl with -f, you can install uchime at a later time.
+To run getReals.pl with the -f option (implying candidates should be filtered for chimeras) without error, uchime is required (a part of the usearch package).
+If it's not in your path, you can supply the usearch executable with full path to the -y option.
+You can install CFF without installing usearch.
+If you want to run getReals.pl with -f, you can install usearch at a later time.

+To run interestingPairs.pl without error, usearch is required.
+If it's not in your path, you can supply the usearch executable with full path to the -y option.
+You can install CFF without installing usearch.
+If you want to run interestingPairs.pl, you can install usearch at a later time.

 ## EXAMPLE